From the archives: The original post was posted on 9th June, 2000

 A poster wrote:

 I think this is all true, even the showing anger part.
-However, it is vital to keep in mind that the normal, non-TCS purpose of displays of emotion is to cause pain, and if even a small amount of that happens, the parent will be systematically removing the conditions which make consent-based decision-making possible.
-If when the child behaves contrary to the parent's wishes, the parent intentionally inflicts pain, this violates what ought to be the object of the exercise once TCS has broken down – which is to restore the conditions for TCS.
+However, it is vital to keep in mind that the usual (i.e., not Taking Children Seriously) purpose of displays of emotion is to cause pain, and if even a small amount of that happens, the parent will be systematically removing the conditions which make consent-based decision-making possible.
+If when the child behaves contrary to the parent’s wishes, the parent intentionally inflicts pain, this violates what ought to be the object of the exercise once Taking Children Seriously has broken down – which is to restore the conditions for Taking Children Seriously.

 Is showing one’s reaction in this situation (because the parent is the “victim”) different from “intentionally punishing the aggressor, either physically or by even frowning at the aggressor” as cautioned against above?
 If not, how does the toddler learn that his action has had a real effect upon the one that has been hurt?
 I’m assuming that any explanation of the morality of this situation has to include the reason why hitting is not “right” (because it hurts someone else).